jharwell/sierra/docs/src/plugins/prod/graphs.rst

          - ...

 ..
-IMPORTANT:: Because SIERRA tells uv -> matplotlib to use LaTeX internally to
+IMPORTANT:: When using the ``matplotlib`` backend, SIERRA tells matplotlib to
-               generate graph labels, titles, etc., the standard LaTeX character restrictions within strings apply to all fields (e.g., '#' is illegal but '\#' is OK).
+               use LaTeX internally to generate graph labels, titles, etc., so the standard LaTeX character restrictions within strings apply to all fields (e.g., '#' is illegal but '\\#' is OK).
+This does not apply to the ``bokeh`` backend, which does not use LaTeX.

 Intra-experiment graphs and inter-experiment graphs are configured in their corresponding sections as shown.
 Within each intra-/inter- experiment graph